ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    to be updated as well.
 3. The user answers "yes", and the formula is changed for ``TypicalGPA`` in subtable ``Biology``.

+Note that we would have the same result in the above procedure if the user had in step (1) modified the ``Biology`` subtable.

 5.2 Plotting